-This certificate program provides you with a sequence of courses to enhance your ability to teach reading and writing in grades K-12.
+This online certificate program provides you with a sequence of courses to enhance your ability to teach reading and writing in grades K-12.
 The program does not lead to state endorsement in reading, but it provides a strong foundation if you subsequently choose to seek such endorsement.

 General education and special education teachers seeking advanced training related to providing reading and language arts instruction to all students.

 Upon completion of these four reading courses, you will:

 - Use appropriate reading assessments to guide planning and to provide instruction

 - Describe and develop approaches that increase students' understanding of vocabulary, phonics, and spelling

 - Experiment with various types of writing and theories of teaching writing, allowing students to gain knowledge, skills and processes necessary for the teaching of writing

 - Use tools that enable learners to comprehend texts and support the readers' efforts to construct meaning from the text

 - Demonstrate how authentic materials can be used to enhance literacy instruction

 Program assessment: Reading certificate portfolio